Our Valued Parents:

 - Listen to your child read or encourage your child to read on a daily basis.
 Reading is the key to language learning and vocabulary building.

 - Attend parent meetings or information sessions organised by the school so that you are aware of innovations and changes at Ascot.

 - Don’t feel obliged to speak English to your child at home.
 Remember they have a native English speaking model at school everyday.
 We encourage you to speak your mother tongue to your child to encourage the additional language learning process.

 - It is absolutely imperative that your child is at school before 7:40am.
 Lessons begin at 8am sharp and students who are late are a disruption for the class teacher and other students.
 The teacher has to take the time to re-explain to your child what the rest of the class has already learnt and this slows down the learning happening in the classroom.
 This is not fair on the teacher or the children who are at school on time.

 Mobile phones/laptops/tablets etc

-In SY they are allowed in school and their use is regulated by a ICT agreement which all students and parents are required to sign.
-Unauthorised (without teachers’ or participants’ consent) photographing or videoing activities and incidents in school will result in immediate confiscation of the device, erasure of the content and banning the use of mobile technology for a period of time deemed appropriate the the Headmaster.
+In Secondary they are allowed in school and their use is regulated by a ICT agreement which all students and parents are required to sign.
+Unauthorised (without teachers’ or participants’ consent) photographing or videoing activities and incidents in school will result in immediate confiscation of the device, erasure of the content and banning the use of mobile technology for a period of time deemed appropriate by the Headmaster.